ctschroeder/tutorials/add-omeka-items.md

 * Do you know how to add an Item?

-## 3. In your groups, share the three things you brought to class:
+## 3. In class: in your groups, share the three things you brought to class:

  - Each person describe one Item, then go around two more times